SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 env:
   DATABRICKS_HOST: "https://sample_databricks_url.cloud.databricks.com"
   DATABRICKS_TOKEN: ${{ secrets.DATABRICKS_TOKEN }}
-  FABRIC_NAME: "dev"
+  FABRIC_NAME: "default"
 ```

 The complete YML file definition is discussed in the next section.

-### Setting up a Github Actions Workflow on every push to main branch
+### Setting up a GitHub Actions Workflow on every push to main branch

 We’re now ready to setup CI/CD on the Prophecy project.
 To setup a workflow to build, run all unit tests and then deploy the built jar (Scala)/ whl (Python) on Databricks on every push to the main automatically: